Country Profile: Akrotiri

 Communications

-The British Forces Broadcast Service (BFBS) delivers a multi-channel satellite TV service along with radio broadcasts specifically for the Akrotiri Sovereign Base Area, ensuring connectivity for both military personnel and local residents.
+The British Forces Broadcast Service (BFBS) is responsible for providing multi-channel satellite TV and radio services to the Akrotiri Sovereign Base Area, facilitating communication and entertainment for inhabitants.

 Key Metrics